-It takes a little getting used to, but once you learn the ropes of Retroarch you’ll have the best available emulation experience for NES, SNES, PS1, N64, and many other console games.
+It takes a little getting used to, but once you learn the ropes of Retroarch, you’ll have the best available emulation experience for NES, SNES, PS1, N64, and many other games consoles.
 It has tons of features that let you boost in-game resolutions and graphics far beyond what their original consoles could do.
 Just take a look at our N64 Retroarch guide and PS1 Retroarch guide to get an idea.

 Want to know if you’re on the right side of the law?
 Here’s everything you need to know about the legality of game emulators.